The last-ever penny will be minted today in Philadelphia

 Benjamin Franklin is widely credited with designing the first penny known as the Fugio cent.
 Its current form arrived in 1909 on the centennial of Abraham Lincoln’s birth, when it became the first American coin to feature a president.

 But it has declined in both use and popularity ever since.
-The Treasury Department had said there was an estimated 114 billion pennies in circulation, though they were “severely underutilized.”
+The Treasury Department now says there are an estimated 300 billion pennies in circulation.
+That comes to a bit less than $9 for every American.
+But most of those coins are “severely underutilized.”
 So, outcry from the public over its demise has been muted.

 Joe Ditler, a 74-year old writer and historian from Colorado, said he still has an old cigar box filled with mostly pennies given to him by his grandfather.
 He remembers flattening pennies on railroad tracks or souvenir machines in amusement parks.